-Born Ricardo Leyva Muñoz Ramirez, Richard Ramirez became infamous as the "Night Stalker" after killing 13 people between 1984 and 1985.
+Born Ricardo Leyva Muñoz Ramirez, Richard Ramirez became infamous as the "Night Stalker" after killing 13 people across California between 1984 and 1985.

 By that point, Richard Ramirez was already considered the main suspect in the brutal “Night Stalker” murders that had terrorized California for over a year.
 But authorities had only just released his name and picture to the public.

-This gave residents plenty of time to memorize his physical features — and point him out to authorities as he dashed out of the store.
-It also gave Ramirez very little chance to get away.
-But of course, he still tried to escape.
+This gave locals the opportunity to note his appearance — and point him out as he quickly exited the store.
+Nearly surrounded, Ramirez had very little chance of getting away, but he tried his best to escape.

 The ensuing chase involved seven police cars and a helicopter that tracked Ramirez throughout the city.
 But an angry mob of bystanders caught up to him first.
 Enraged by his heinous crimes, they began to beat him relentlessly — and at least one man used a metal pipe.
 By the time the police arrived, Ramirez was practically thanking them for arresting him.